Select Page

 When would I go?

 The academic year in the southern hemisphere runs from February to November.
-For UK students Tester Semester usually runs in semester 1 (February – June), though some students are eligible to enrol in semester 2 (July – November).
-Please contact Study Options to discuss your eligibility.
+Tester Semester is available to take in semester 1 (February through to June), and in semester 2 (July – November) though not all courses may be available in S2.
+Contact Study Options to discuss your eligibility.

 Do I have to leave the country as soon as the term ends?

-No. Your Australian or New Zealand student visa will allow you some time after finishing your studies to stay and travel if you want to.
+No. Your Australian or New Zealand student visa will allow some time after finishing to stay and travel if you want to.

 How do I apply?